Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 In the next module, you will create and optimize a two-dimensional convolution accelerator used to filter a video stream at 30fps.

->**NOTE:** The next module consists of 7 steps and will take longer time to complete.
-This is meant to be a take-home module to be run on your own F1 instance.
-> If you are done early with Module 1, feel free to run through Module 2 steps during the workshop and ask questions to the workshop staff about the module at any point!

->**TIP:** To run through Module 2 on your own F1 Instance after the workshop ends, please follow the steps from the [Xilinx AWS F1 Developer Labs Github page](https://github.com/Xilinx/SDAccel-AWS-F1-Developer-Labs)
 ---------------------------------------

 <p align="center"><b>